 While house flies may not deliver a painful bite or sting the way other flying insects do, they breed very quickly and in great numbers over their short life span.
 In fact, their whole purpose seems to revolve around finding places to lay their eggs and breed.
 And this is in the filth and dirt we leave lying around in our homes and gardens.

-As a result, the house fly constantly flits back and forth between trash, faeces, and decaying matter, picking up bacteria that will contaminate our food that is out in the open, or by contaminating the work surfaces that we prepare our meals on.
+As a result, the house fly constantly flits back and forth between trash, faeces, and decaying matter, picking up bacteria that will contaminate our food that is out in the open, or contaminating the work surfaces we prepare our meals on.

 This can cause a number of illnesses, including:

 - E. Coli.

 - Eye infections and many other nasty and unpleasant illnesses.

 Natural remedies for trapping or discouraging flies.

 Cider Vinegar and Washing Up Liquid – Fill a bowl slightly with apple cider vinegar, (red wine works equally well, but only the left over stuff!).
 Add some washing up liquid.
 Cover the bowl with plastic wrap (cling film).
 Puncture some holes in it to allow the flies to crawl in.
 The flies will be attracted to the smell, get stuck within the thick liquid and won’t be able to crawl out passed the cling film.

 Milk, Sugar and Pepper – Flies in particular love the taste of this sweet mixture.
 (It will probably work on ant infestations too)

 Combine a pint of milk, raw sugar and two ounces of ground pepper into a saucepan.
 Simmer for 10 minutes.
 Pour into a thin neck bottle.
 The flies apparently find it irresistible, go in for a good drink, get stuck because the neck of the bottle is thin and they are bloated.
 At this point when you have enough flies trapped, you can seal the bottle with cling film or a cork and throw it all in the bin.